tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 His gaze found mine.

-“Johnson.”
-He said.
+“J.” He said.
 “What you did to get yourself in the YWPA was quite remarkable!
 Honestly, I bow down to you.”

 “Please.”
 Luke  whispered, spitting blood on the floor.
 “I… I *can't* do…it.”